2025 Atlantic 10 women's basketball tournament

 The 2025 Atlantic 10 women's basketball tournament will be the postseason women's basketball tournament for the 2024–25 season of the Atlantic 10 Conference (A-10).
-It was held from March 5-9, 2025, in Henrico, Virginia, at the Henrico Sports & Events Center.
+It was held from March 5–9, 2025, in Henrico, Virginia, at the Henrico Sports & Events Center.
 It will be the 42nd annual edition of the tournament.

 Seeds

-All 15 A-10 schools will participate in the tournament.
-Teams will be seeded by winning percentage within the conference, with a tiebreaker system to seed teams with identical percentages.
-The top nine teams will receive a first-round bye, and the top four teams will receive a double-bye, automatically advancing them to the quarterfinals.
+All 15 A-10 schools participated in the tournament.
+Teams were seeded by winning percentage within the conference, with a tiebreaker system to seed teams with identical percentages.
+The top nine teams received a first-round bye, and the top four teams received a double-bye, automatically advancing them to the quarterfinals.